Uspanteko Interpreters and Translators: A Quick Guide

 Besides providing language assistance, interpreters are also integral to intercultural communication.
 Having an interpreter who understands both American and Uspanteko cultures can help make communication smoother and less stressful for both sides.

-Finding a Uspanteko interpreter presents challenges primarily because Uspanteko is an endangered and low-resource language with only about a few thousand speakers.
+Finding an Uspanteko interpreter presents challenges primarily because Uspanteko is an endangered and low-resource language with only about a few thousand speakers.
 Its limited number of speakers and complexity mean that few individuals have the training and experience needed for professional interpretation, especially in specialized settings like courts or healthcare.

 This language disparity restricts Uspanteko speakers' access to healthcare, legal aid, and social services.
 Without language services, they are at risk of misdiagnoses, unfair asylum decisions, and unjust deportations.
 Uspanteko speakers need access to qualified interpreters to have a clear understanding of their circumstances and exercise their fundamental right to language access in the U.S.